Exploring QCD matter in extreme conditions with Machine Learning

-through which the likelihood can be evaluated and maximized for optimizing the transformation thus the generator $f_{\theta}(z)=x$.
-Special network structures are usually adopted which render accessible and practically computable Jacobian determinant evaluations. like the NICE (Non-linear Independent Components Estimation)~\cite{2014arXiv1410.8516D} or Real NVP (Real-valued Non-Volume Preserving)~\cite{2016arXiv160508803D} both with triangular Jacobian matrix.
+through which the likelihood can be evaluated and maximized to optimize the transformation, thus the generator $f_{\theta}(z)=x$.
+One usually adopts special lattice structures that make Jacobian determinant evaluations accessible and practically computable, such as NICE (Non-linear Independent Components Estimation)~\cite{2014arXiv1410.8516D} or Real NVP (Real-valued Non-Volume Preserving)~\cite{2016arXiv160508803D}, both with a triangular Jacobian matrix.

 Basically, NICE or Real NVP composes a sequence of simple affine coupling layers (represented by DNN) which split the sample (e.g., image, or field configuration as discussed in Sec.~\ref{sec:3:flow_based}) into two subsets and transform one subset variables conditioned on the other, thus the transformation is with triangular Jacobian matrix, whose determinant can be efficiently evaluated.
-Specifically, the $i^{\text{th}}$ affine coupling layer in NICE~\cite{2014arXiv1410.8516D} reads
+Specifically, the $i^{\text{th}}$ affine coupling layer in NICE~\cite{2014arXiv1410.8516D} reads,

 with $z^i$ the output of the $i^{\text{th}}$ affine coupling layer (thus $z^0 = z\sim p(z)$ and final output $z^{L}=x\sim p(x)$), and $N$ the dimensionality or the number of variables in one sample.
 The above coupling layer operation can be easily inverted,